Polymer/polymer/PRIMER.md

 <a name="dom-api"></a>
 ## DOM API

 Polymer provides custom API for manipulating dom such that local DOM and light DOM trees are properly maintained.
-An element has a `lightDOM` property and a `localDOM` each of which are used to manipulate their respective dom trees.
+An element has a `lightDom` property and a `localDom` each of which are used to manipulate their respective dom trees.
 The following methods are provided:

   * appendChild(node)
   * insertBefore(node, ref_node)